-In our latest podcast we discuss life insurance and in particular how an insurance company will underwrite your life insurance application.
+In our podcast episode 220, we discussed life insurance and in particular how a life insurance company will underwrite or assess your life insurance application.
 While we recommend that you listen to the podcast yourself in full, we conclude (spoiler alert!) that you should always be honest when completing the application and if you are ever unsure about how to answer a question, say you don't know and the onus will be on the insurance company to find a way to ascertain the correct information which may mean that the insurance company writes to your GP.
 You can find the podcast episode at the end of this article.

 Do I need to tell my life insurance provider about my current health?